Stack-Learner/nextjs-example-project/README.md

 # How to run

+- Clone the repository
+- Install all packages by using `pnpm i` command
-- Add the following env variables in .env.local
+- Add the following env variable in your `.env.local`

   ```sh
   API_URL=http://localhost:3001